bjoernd/aoc-2023/README.md

 sh prep-day.sh <day>
 ```

-Just remember to update `main.rs` with the suggestions printed by the
+The script will also update `main.rs` with the boilerplate needed to
-`prep-day.sh` script to ensure that you can run your solutions.
+actually run your solution.

 ## Running